 As stated, a VIN is essentially a HIN.
 They are the same thing but refer to different motors.

-You can locate the Hull Identification Number on a Jon Boat by looking on the upper right side in the space of two inches of the top of the flatback.
+You can locate the Hull Identification Number on a Jon Boat by looking on the upper right side two inches from the top of the flatback.

 ABC 67689 B6 06